AlexCharlton/linden-scheme/README.md

 Defines a rule similar to defining a function, but with an optional `CLASS`.
 If `CLASS` is omitted, the rule will be used if no more specific rules are defined – i.e. as a fallback rule.
 Multiple rules with the same `RULE-NAME` may be defined, provided they have different classes (otherwise the previous rule with the same name will be over-written).

 Rules should return a list of rules in `(RULE [ARGS] ...)` form.
-Any non-list value, when returned, will be treated as a no-op.
+Any non-list value, when returned, will make evaluation of the rule treated as a no-op.
 In other words, when the rule is evaluated and a list is returned, the rule being evaluated in the current L-systems (by `step-l-system`) will be replaced by the given list of rules.
 If no list is provided, the rule being evaluated will remain the same.

 The special form `branch` may be included in the list of rules returned by a rule. `branch` should contain one or more rules.
 When `branch` is used, the state of the rules contained in the `branch` is split off from that of the parent of the `branch`.